YoCodingJosh/kablam/README.md

   * `libogg-dev`
   * `libvorbis-dev`

-Once you have that installed, run `meson builddir` then `cd builddir` and then `ninja`.
+Once you have that installed, run `meson builddir` then `meson compile -C builddir`.
 Somewhat easy peasy!

+### WebAssembly

+Install the Emscripten SDK (emsdk), Meson, and ninja.

+Run: `meson setup build-emscripten --cross-file emscripten.cross` and then `meson compile -C build-emscripten`

+The first compile may take some time due to fetching the SDL libraries.